 Because all attractions are outside, thunderstorms grind the entire water park operation to a halt.
 Conversely, rain slows nothing down and the park will operate in a downpour.

 Disney’s water parks do shut down for cold weather.
-Usually “cold” means something like highs in the 50s or lower, but we’ve seen days in the low 70s get closures (to some extend, this is dependent on resort-wide crowd levels).
+Usually “cold” means something like highs in the 50s or lower, but we’ve seen days in the low 70s get closures (to some extent, this is dependent on resort-wide crowd levels).
 This is usually only a problem from November through February, and it usually happens no more than a few days a year.

 Typhoon Lagoon Hours